 10 things worth celebrating in 2016

-Keener-eyed readers among you may have noticed that 2016 has not been, shall we say, ideal.
-Sure, it's not been as bad as 72,000 B.C. when a volcanic super-eruption on the island of Sumatra in present-day Indonesia caused a worldwide nuclear winter, or, say, 1348, when the Black Death took hold and wiped out a third of the population of Europe, but it's still been pretty rubbish (just look at the new Toblerone).
+You may have noticed that 2016 has not been, shall we say, ideal.
+Sure, it's not been as bad as 72,000 B.C. when a volcanic super-eruption on the island of Sumatra in present-day Indonesia caused a worldwide nuclear winter; or, say, 1348, when the Black Death took hold and wiped out a third of the population of Europe.
+But it's still been pretty rubbish (just look at the new Toblerone).
 Thank god then for all the good things that happened!
-From the saving of Fabric to the continuing resurgence of London's independent publishing scene, here are ten things worth celebrating in 2016...
+From Fabric's resurrection to the continuing resurgence of London's independent publishing scene, here are ten things worth celebrating in 2016.

 Skepta won the Mercury!

-Not simply a £25k prize, Skeppy's win was recognition of a genre long ignored by the mainstream media.
-Grime's collective power to galvanise youth can no longer be dismissed, and with Skepta at the helm and world-domination at his fingertips, his Mercury Prize win cemented 2016 as the year of grime — and the man born Joseph Junior Adenuga as its undisputed king.
+Not simply a £25k prize, Skeppy's win marked the recognition of a genre long ignored by the mainstream media.
+Grime's collective power to galvanize youth can no longer be dismissed.
+Skepta's Mercury Prize win cemented 2016 as the year of grime — and the man born Joseph Junior Adenuga as the movement's undisputed king.

 Edward Meadham made his triumphant return to fashion!

 "Like his work, the story of Edward Meadham has its share of fairytale elements," wrote i-D's Anders Christian Madsen on the launch of the designer's first solo label, Blue Roses, at Dover Street Market this month.
-Jobless for almost two years following the insolvency of Meadham Kirchhoff — the much loved London label he ran with Benjamin Kirchhoff for seven years — the line marked Edward's second foray into fashion in 2016, the first happened when he designed a small collection of clothes for Sophia Webster's darkly romantic presentation back in February.
-Arriving a year after waking up from a coma following extreme blood poisoning, Edward's comeback was, as Anders had it, "brilliant news for an industry needs his otherworldly talent and astute points of view more than ever".
+Jobless for almost two years following the insolvency of Meadham Kirchhoff — the much loved London label he ran with Benjamin Kirchhoff for seven years — Edward made his second foray into fashion in 2016 with Blue Roses (the first happened when he designed a small collection of clothes for Sophia Webster's darkly romantic presentation back in February).
+Arriving a year after waking up from a coma following extreme blood poisoning, Edward's comeback was, as Anders had it, "brilliant news for an industry [which] needs his otherworldly talent and astute points of view more than ever."
 Hear, hear.

-The Fashion Institute of Technology in New York opened its first black fashion designers exhibition!
+The Fashion Institute of Technology opened its first black fashion designers exhibition!

-Presenting 75 garments by more than 60 black fashion designers - including London stars Grace Wales Bonner and Joe and Charlie Casely Hayford, as well as Americans such as Patrick Kelly and current NYFW fave Kerby Jean-Raymond of Pyer Moss - the aim was to examine "the significant, but often unrecognised, impact that designers of African descent have had on fashion".
-Arriving in the same year that Wales Bonner was selected to win the much-coveted LVMH prize, the exhibition demonstrated the alternative perspectives that black designers contribute to fashion and the value of diversity that is increasingly being recognised.
-What's more, it's on until May next year.
+This museum survey presents 75 garments by more than 60 black fashion designers — including London stars Grace Wales Bonner and Joe and Charlie Casely Hayford, as well as Americans like Patrick Kelly and Kerby Jean-Raymond of Pyer Moss.
+Its aim, says FIT, is to examine "the significant, but often unrecognized, impact that designers of African descent have had on fashion."
+Following Wales Bonner's LVMH prize win in June, the exhibition champions the alternative perspectives that black designers contribute to fashion, and the value of diversity that is increasingly being recognized.
+What's more: it's on until May, 2017.

 TV was really good!

-Yes, Stranger Things was amazing as was Planet Earth II, Black Mirror, Hari Nef starring Transparent, HyperNormalisation, Atlanta, Orange Is the New Black, Grayson Perry's All Man, Deutschland 83 and anything with Louis Theroux in it.
+Yes, Stranger Things was amazing as were Planet Earth II, Black Mirror, Hari Nef-starring Transparent, HyperNormalization, Atlanta, Orange Is the New Black, Grayson Perry's All Man, Deutschland 83, and anything with Louis Theroux in it.
 But did you know TV is now more diverse too?
 According to the good people at GLAAD, racial diversity and regular representation of LGBT people on broadcast TV is at a 12-year high, and while it's clear there's still a long way to go, it's certainly a step in the right direction.

 London got its first Night Czar!